-In the global struggle that has highlighted the plight of uneducated girls in poor countries as most vulnerable, Nigeria holds the world's record with the most children out of school.
-The staggering number is above 10,000,000 (Oduah, 2013).
-Throughout her entire life circle, a girl's daily existence and long-term aspirations are restricted by discriminatory attitudes.
-Unjust social and economic structures have ensured from childhood to adulthood that she never actualises her potentials.
-Of the over 1,000,000,000 of people living in unacceptable conditions of poverty in the world today, the great majority are women in developing countries meaning the feminisation of poverty3.
-The plight of the girl child has gained currency in international fora, such as the World Summit for Children, New York, 1990 and the World Conference on the Education of Girls, Ouagadougou, 1993.
-At the Fourth World Conference on Women, Beijing, 1995, factors inhibiting the realisation of women's potentials or adverse to their health were addressed.
-Child marriage is recognised as one of the strongest social malaise which must be eradicated to improve on the quality of life of the girl child in the pursuit of sustainable development4 (United Nations Fund for Population Activities (UNFPA), 2012; UNICEF, 2013; Girls Not Brides, n.d.).
+never actualises her potentials.
+Of the over one billion of people living in unacceptable conditions of poverty in the world today, the great majority are women in developing countries meaning the feminisation of poverty.
+The plight of the girl child has gained currency in international fora such as the World Summit for Children, New York, 1990 and the World Conference on the Education of Girls, Ouagadougou, 1993.
+At the Fourth World Conference on Women, Beijing, 1995, factors inhibiting the realisation of women's potentials or adverse to her health were addressed.
+Child marriage is recognised as one of the strongest social malaise which must be eradicated to improve on the quality of life of the girl child in the pursuit of sustainable development.

-The case of Wasila (Tasi'u) Umar, the 14-year-old Nigerian child bride standing murder trial for killing her husband again raises the issue of the legality of child marriage in Nigeria.
+The case of Wasila (Tasi'u) Umar the 14 year old Nigerian child bride standing murder trial for killing her husband again raises the issue of the legality of child marriage in Nigeria.
 Wasila, 14, was given out in marriage to Umar Sani, 35, in Gezawa, outside the northern city of Kano in April, 2014.
 Seventeen days into the marriage, Wasila was accused of murdering Umar and three of his friends by food poisoning, at her own wedding party.
-She alleged that it was a forced marriage to a man she did not love and did not want to have a relationship with.
-Soon after she was arrested, Wasila told her lawyer Hussaina Ibrahim that she had been tied to the bed and raped by Sani on their wedding night.
+She alleged it was a forced marriage to a man she did not love and didn't want to have relationship with.
+Soon after she was arrested, Wasila told her lawyer Hussaina Ibrahim that, she had been tied to the bed and raped by Sani on their wedding night.
 The Gewaza High Court rejected a motion to have murder charges against her quashed, ruling that the trial should proceed.
 She stands the risk of conviction and death penalty.
 Child marriage is a complex and controversial issue in Nigeria and may be viewed differently depending on the context.
-There are wide disparaging views of the subject based on cultural and religious differences, regional and ethnic disparities, as well as dichotomy of conflict of law issues.
+There are wide disparaging views of the subject based on cultural and religious differences, regional and ethnic disparities as well as dichotomy of conflict of law issues.